memtech3/Duck-Picnic/README.md

 # Development

 This theme uses SASS for css.
-To compile the .scss files, run ```npm sass-dev.``` For convenience, a copy of Grav with test content and caching disabled is available at https://github.com/memtech3/Duck-Picnic-Development-Environment
+To compile the .scss files, run ```npm sass-dev.``` For convenience, a copy of Grav with test content and caching disabled is available at https://github.com/memtech3/Duck-Picnic-Development-Environment.
+Documentation for development currently also lives in the dev environment repository